compose-spec/compose-spec/05-services.md

   - "6060:6060/udp"
 ```

-> **Note**: Host IP mapping MAY not be supported on the platform, in such case Compose implementations SHOULD reject
+> **Note**: Host IP mapping MAY not be supported on the platform, in such case Compose rejects
 > the Compose file and MUST inform the user they will ignore the specified host IP.

 #### Long syntax